-Thomas L. Wilson is a partner at Moore & Lee, LLP.
+Thomas L. Wilson is a partner at Moore & Lee, P.C.
 He is a commercial litigator focusing his practice on construction and government contract law.
 Thomas has worked on matters throughout the United States, from pre-suit disputes through mediation and all phases of litigation in state and federal courts, as well as arbitration.

 Thomas has represented all tiers of the construction industry, including owners, developers, general contractors, construction managers, design professionals, and subcontractors.
 His experience includes a wide range of projects across the country, both public and private, including power plants, convention centers, sports stadiums, bridge and highway projects, schools, office buildings, apartment buildings, condominiums, hotels, assisted living facilities, and mixed-use projects.